lewiswigmore/astro/README.md

 ## About The Project

-This project is a static web application built with **Astro** and **React** that teaches users how to write KQL queries through a series of narrative-driven "Space Missions".
+This project is a static web application built with **Astro** and **React** that teaches users how to learn Kusto.

-Users take on the role of a data detective in a sci-fi setting, using real KQL queries to solve puzzles, analyze logs, and uncover mysteries.
+Users take on the role of a pilot in Astro world, using real KQL queries to analyse logs and solve puzzles while earning rewards along the way.

 ## Features